 - When Paul himself was converted, Ananias urged him, “And now why do you wait?
 Rise and be baptized and wash away your sins, calling on his name” (Acts 22:16).

 Believers must have been baptized immediately in the Bible to accomplish something urgent.
 What is the purpose of baptism that required believers to be baptized at once?
 According to the Bible, believers were baptized for the forgiveness of their sins (Acts 2:38; 22:16; Col 2:12–13).
 They were baptized for salvation (Mark 16:16; 1 Pet 3:21).
+This does not dismiss that salvation is by grace through faith, but baptism presents God doing the work of raising the repentant believer to new life (Eph 2:8–9; Col 2:12–13).
 This is why believers were baptized immediately.

 When Jesus rose from the dead, He commanded His apostles to make disciples by baptizing them and then teaching them all things that Jesus taught them (Matt 28:19–20).
 Baptism is the beginning of being a disciple — a follower of Christ.
 There is one baptism (Eph 4:5).
-The baptism that Jesus commanded is the baptism that the apostles commanded in the name of Jesus and in water (Acts 10:47–48).
+The baptism that Jesus commanded is the baptism that the apostles commanded in the name of Jesus, in water, and to receive the Holy Spirit (Acts 2:38; 10:47–48; 1 Cor 6:11).
 Repentant believers are the only people who were baptized in the Bible (Mark 16:16; Acts 2:38).

-Baptism means immersion, and the Bible describes baptism as a burial (Rom 6:4; Col 2:12–13).
-As a burial, baptism partakes of the reality of salvation signified in Jesus’s death, burial, and resurrection (Rom 6:3–6; Col 2:12–13).
-The death, burial, and resurrection of Jesus Christ is the Gospel that saves believers (1 Cor 15:1–4).
+Baptism means immersion and the Bible describes baptism as a burial (Rom 6:4; Col 2:12–13).
+As a burial, baptism partakes of the reality of salvation as signified in Jesus’s death, burial, and resurrection (Rom 6:3–6; Col 2:12–13).
+The death, burial, and resurrection of Jesus Christ is of first importance as the Gospel that saves believers (1 Cor 15:1–4).
 The apostle Peter proclaimed, “This is now an example to you, baptism saves — not the removal of dirt from the flesh — but as an appeal to God for a good conscience through the resurrection of Jesus Christ” (1 Pet 3:21).
 Through Jesus’s resurrection, believers are born again to a living hope (1 Pet 1:3).